 Flexibility and strength are butyl tape’s strong suits, making it the perfect material to keep around and use to prolong the stability of your deck.
 Besides wood, butyl seal tape is great for repairing tape on surfaces like rubber roofing, galvanized metal, fiberglass, textile, plastic, aluminum, and any other typical RV, home, automobile, and boat surfaces.

 Over time, exposure to water through weathering is a threat to any deck, even those made with treated lumber.
 That’s why it’s crucial to protect your deck’s wood from the earliest stage at construction with a waterproof seal.
 Decks often experience erosion due to water damage within the first 8 to 10 years after construction.
 Still, by being proactive during the early phases to keep moisture out using a strong adhesive waterproof tape seal like butyl tape, you can keep your deck sturdy for years beyond that.

 Butyl tape is resistant to water and extreme temperature conditions, vapor, and corrosion.
-As a flexible sealant tape, it bonds well to seal those small holes in your deck that is prone to wood rot: screw holes, the tops of the deck joists, rim joists, beams, and the ledger board.
+As a flexible sealant tape, it bonds well to seal those small holes in your deck that are prone to wood rot: screw holes, the tops of the deck joists, rim joists, beams, and the ledger board.

 Is Butyl Tape Permanent?